flexibeast/plisp-mode/README.md

-# picolisp-mode - major mode for PicoLisp programming
+# picolisp-mode - Major mode for PicoLisp programming

 *Author:* Alexis <flexibeast@gmail.com><br>
 *URL:* [https://github.com/flexibeast/picolisp-mode](https://github.com/flexibeast/picolisp-mode)<br>

 `picolisp-mode` provides a major mode for PicoLisp programming.

+This package is not based on, nor connected with, the PicoLisp support for Emacs provided in [the PicoLisp distribution](http://software-lab.de/down.html), or the more recently [updated version of that support](https://github.com/tj64/picolisp-mode).
+At this stage, the main advantages this package provides are:

+* an actively maintained and supported system;

+* access to the PicoLisp reference documentation; and

+* a cleaner codebase.

 ## Table of Contents